Spectral triples from stationary Bratteli diagrams: Abstract

 \section{Abstract}

-We construct spectral triples for path spaces of stationary Bratteli diagrams and study their associated mathematical objects, in particular their zeta function, their heat kernel expansion and their Dirichlet forms.
-One of the main difficulties to properly define a Dirichlet form concerns its domain.
-We address this question in particular in the context of Pisot substitution tiling spaces for which we find two types of Dirichlet forms: one of transversal type, and one of longitudinal type.
-Here the eigenfunctions under the translation action can serve as a good core for a non-trivial Dirichlet form.
-We find that the infinitesimal generators can be interpreted as elliptic differential operators on the maximal equicontinuous factor of the tiling dynamical system.
+We define spectral triples for stationary Bratteli diagrams and study associated Dirichlet forms.
+We describe several examples, and emphasize the case of substitution tiling spaces, which are foliated spaces with self-similar Cantor transversals, and leaves homeomorphic to $\RM^d$.
+We derive two types of Dirichlet forms for tilings: one of transversal type, and one of longitudinal type whose infinitesimal generator is similar to a Laplacian in $\RM^d$.
+The spectrum of the forms is the set of continuous dynamical eigenfunctions.